BMeu/Fine-Grained/README.md

 ## Details

 The `Stopwatch` struct is a state machine with four states: `initialized`, `running`, `paused`, and `stopped`.
-Since these states are defined on type-level, invalid method calls (e.g. getting a lap from a stopped stopwatch) are recognized during compilation instead of at run time.
+Since these states are defined on the type level, invalid method calls (e.g. getting a lap from a stopped stopwatch) are recognized during compilation instead of at run time.
 The states with the respective transitions are displayed in the following chart: